 If you and your hot water system are prepared for the war, it’ll be in your best interest.
 So, even before the cooler season settles, it is worth having some preventative hot water system maintenance in place, especially for the existing hot water system or heat pump water heaters.

-For example, have your pressure relief valves or TPR valves checked by hot water specialists as they are fitted as the secondary safety measure in your hot water unit.
-Having your system serviced regularly will minimise costly repairs and double your hot water system’s lifespan.
+For example, have your pressure relief valves or TPR valves checked by hot water specialists.
+They are fitted as a secondary safety measure in your hot water unit.
+Having your system serviced regularly will minimise costly repairs and double its lifespan.

 1. Checking and Flushing the Hot Water Tanks

 Regularly remove sediment from the bottom of the tank.
 This prevents damage to components over time.
-Flush annually if you have hard water or when you see sediment buildup.
-Simply turn off the water, open the drain valve and flush until the water runs clear.
+Flush annually if you have hard water or when you see sediment build-up.
+Turn off the water, open the drain valve and flush until the water runs clear.

 2. Inspecting and Replacing the Anode Rod